venugoapalreddy/biztalk-docs/biztalk/core/add-a-biztalk-server-application-to-visual-studio-team-services.md

 6. Add all the assemblies and artifacts needed by your application.
 7. Update the **binding.xml** file with the correct binding information.
-8. Update the **BizTalkServerInventory.json** with all the artifacts, and the correct order for the artifacts to be installed on the [!INCLUDE[btsBizTalkServerNoVersion_md](../includes/btsbiztalkservernoversion-md.md)].
+8. Update the <strong>BizTalkServerInventory.json</strong> with all the artifacts, and the correct order for the artifacts to be installed on the [!INCLUDE [btsBizTalkServerNoVersion_md](../includes/btsbiztalkservernoversion-md.md)].
 9. Right-click and **build** your solution to check for any errors.
 10. When the build completes successfully, right-click your solution, and select **Deploy**.
-11. Your application should automatically deploy to your [!INCLUDE[btsBizTalkServerNoVersion_md](../includes/btsbiztalkservernoversion-md.md)].
+11. Your application should automatically deploy to your [!INCLUDE [btsBizTalkServerNoVersion_md](../includes/btsbiztalkservernoversion-md.md)].

 ## See also
 [Configure the Feature Pack](../core/configure-the-feature-pack.md)